pmndrs/react-spring/readme.md

 # Why 🤔

 React-spring is a wrapper around a cooked down fork of [Facebooks animated](http://animatedjs.github.io/interactive-docs/).
-It is trying to bridge Chenglou's [React-motion](https://github.com/chenglou/react-motion) and animated, as both have their pros and cons, but definitively could benefit from one another:
+It is trying to cross it with Chenglou's [React-motion](https://github.com/chenglou/react-motion).
+Both have their pros and cons and could benefit from one another:

-### React-motion
+#### React-motion

 *   [x] Declarative api that doesn't involve manual management of animations
 *   [x] Covers most of the essentials (springs, lists, transitions, reveals, staggered animations)
 *   [ ] Performance can suffer because components are re-rendered every frame with fresh props
 *   [ ] Can't interpolate between raw state as it doesn't know colors, paths, gradients, etc.

-### Animated
+#### Animated

 *   [x] Interpolates most web privimites, units and patterns
 *   [x] Efficiently writes to the dom directly instead of re-rendering components frame by frame
 *   [ ] Managing and orchestrating handles (starting/stopping/waiting/cleaning) can become a real chore
 *   [ ] Missing essential prototypes like mount/unmount transitions

-So as you see, they're polar opposites and the strengths of one are the weaknesses of another.
-React-spring inherits React-motions api in a more simplified way, while adding more primitives and being able to digest everything animated could interpolate.
-It also has support for animateds efficient native rendering.
+As you see, they're polar opposites.
+React-spring inherits React-motions api, but simplified, while adding more primitives and being able to interpolate.
+It also has support for native rendering, where components animate directly in the dom.

 # Default rendering 🏎